 There are several advantages for converting a rolling IRA especially when you convert from a Traditional IRA to a Roth IRA:

-- Tax-free withdrawals😐Cash withdrawals tax-free😐Free withdrawals from taxes: Roth IRAs allow for tax-free qualified withdrawals after retirement.
-This is a major benefit for those who anticipate being in an upper tax bracket in retirement.
+- Tax-free withdrawals😐Cash withdrawals tax-free😐Free withdrawals from taxes: Roth IRAs permit tax-free qualified withdrawals in retirement, which could be a huge benefit if you anticipate being in the tax bracket that is higher during retirement.

 - No minimum required distributions (RMDs): Unlike Traditional IRAs they do not have to take RMDs at a predetermined age, which allows your investments to continue growing tax-free over longer.